egalion/briesaed/wholecourseBRIE.md

 Establishment of the communist regime and its opposition
 --------------------------------------------------------

 1944 - 9 Sep: New prime-minister Kimon Georgiev heading the government of the Fatherland Front.
-One week later the program of the new government is announced.
-It proclaims as its goals restoration of constitutional rights and improvement of the standard of living.
+One week later the program of the new government was announced.
+It proclaimed as its goals restoration of constitutional rights and improvement of the standard of living.

 > *note*: As a whole there was positive reception - pro-Russian feelings, no knowledge of the real situation in USSR, weak democratic culture.
 >
 > *note*: Initially some repressive laws were abolished.
 >
-> *note*: Soon however started mass arrests of people against whom no charges were pressed.
-There were also privately organized groups of communists which acted outside any institutions.
+> *note*: It didn't take long however before the start of mass arrests of people against whom no charges were pressed.
+There were also privately organized groups of communists acting outside any institutions.
 Sometimes even the party’s leadership called for more moderate actions in the persecutions.

-*1944 - 9 Sep*: Ministry of the propaganda was created.
+*1944 - 9 Sep*: The Ministry of the propaganda was created.

 *1944 - 30 Sep*: Law for the People’s court.
-Lasted from Dec 1944 till April 1945.11 122 were charged, 9 155 were convicted - 2 730 were sentenced to death and 1305 - for life.
+Lasted from Dec 1944 till April 1945.11 122 were charged, 9 155 were convicted - 2 730 were sentenced to death and 1 305 - for life.

 *1944 - 6 Oct*: Bulgaria started military actions against Nazi Germany.